harshup18/Cowin-Vaccine-Tracker/README.md

 # Cowin-Vaccine-Tracker

-Here is the cowin vaccine tracker, Get notified whereever the covid vaccnine stock arrives in your area.
+Here is the cowin vaccine tracker, Get notified whenever the covid vaccnine stock arrives in your area.

 ## Running this script: